fragaria/karmen-docs/docs/pill-getting-started.md

 Using the **provided USB cable** (microUSB - USB one), connect your Pill box to your computer.
 This cable also serves as the power source so you won't need the power adapter just yet.
 Allow few minutes for Pill to boot up.
-After couple seconds, Pill LED light will signalise it's starting up with a blue light.
-When the LED turns off, your Pill has booted succesfully and shall be available at [169.254.13.1](http://169.254.13.1) local IP.
+After couple seconds, Pill LED light will signalise it's starting up with a blinking blue light.
+When the LED turns off, your Pill has booted succesfully and shall be available at [pill.karmen.tech](http://pill.karmen.tech).
 Open up your browser and you should be greeted with an introduction page:

 <div class="center">